goldeneye-source/ges-code/README.md

 TODO: Write more specific code navigation readme

+## How to build
+### Prerequisites
+You must have the Boost libraries (v1.49  or higher) installed on your system path such that CMAKE can find them.
+You can download Boost [here](https://sourceforge.net/projects/boost/files/boost/) or through your distro's package manager.

+You must also have CMAKE v2.8.12 or higher installed on your system, available [here](https://cmake.org/download/) or through your distro's package manager.

+### Linux Build Process
+1. Checkout the repository using git
+2. Open a terminal window in the root of the repository you just checked out
+3. ```mkdir build && cd build```
+4. ```cmake -DCMAKE_INSTALL_PREFIX=[path_to_gesource] ..```
+5. ```make install```

+### Windows Build Process
+1. Checkout the repository using git
+2. Create a build directory in the repository's root
+3. Open CMAKE GUI and configure the project for the visual studio version you are using (prefer 2015)
+4. Open Visual Studio using the generated solution files
+5. Build and install as usual

 ### What happened to the SDK??
 GES does not agree with the way Valve setup their SDK repository.
 There are hundreds of duplicated files and a ridiculous directory structure.
 As a result, we only used